Sciatica New Haven, MO

 • Opiod pain medications

-• you have significant neurological dysfunction
+• you have severe neurological dysfunction

 • you have not experienced or are no longer experiencing permanent relief or healing with other treatments